-Ferrets may get adrenal disease, lymphoma, hypertrophic cardiomyopathy, and insulinomas, but they can also be affected by other less commonly seen problems.
+Ferrets may get an adrenal disease, lymphoma, hypertrophic cardiomyopathy, and insulinomas, but they can also be affected by other less commonly seen problems.
 Gastric dilatation-volvulus, more commonly referred to as bloat, is one of those not so common problems that will occasionally affect pet ferrets and it is one that needs timely treatment.

 What Is Bloat?

 Bloat, gastric dilatation-volvulus, gastric bloat syndrome, or GDV is a serious, life-threatening problem that acutely affects the gastrointestinal tract of your ferret (it also occurs in dogs).
 Bloat occurs when gas or air builds in the stomach.
-When this gas doesn't pass through the intestinal tract or back out of the esophagus and mouth, it puts pressure on the stomach wall and will cause perforation (tears in the stomach), cardiac arrhythmias (irregular heartbeats), shock and more.
+When this gas doesn't pass through the intestinal tract or back out of the esophagus and mouth, it puts pressure on the stomach wall and will cause perforation (tears in the stomach), cardiac arrhythmias (irregular heartbeats), shock, and more.
 The gas not passing can be caused by a lack of gut motility (ileus) or more often volvulus.
 The volvulus part of gastric dilatation-volvulus happens when the bloated stomach turns or twists (called a torsion) and cuts off access to the small intestines (specifically the duodenum) and the esophagus where the gas is supposed to escape to.

 Bloat doesn't always have a torsion (the volvulus part of the name).
-It can just be gastric dilatation and then turn into a gastric dilatation volvulus and the torsion part is the true emergency.
+It can just be gastric dilatation and then turn into a gastric dilatation-volvulus and the torsion part is the true emergency.

 What Causes Bloat in Ferrets